moyrml/UVEye_HomeAssignmentML/README.md

   ```
   Where inside `black_white_dataset` and `categories_dataset` the directory structure is the same as in the assignment
   zip file.
+- **GPU**: A nice addition that will reduce training run-tim by ~3x, but not strictly-necessary as the run-times are
+  already low.

 ## Training
 1. **Train AutoEncoder** \
   `python train_ae.py --data_location /path/to/data/black_white_dataset --reduce_lr` \